jamespharaoh/advent-of-code/2019/README.md

 ### Part two

-The algorithm built for Part one gives us a good base for this part as well.
+The algorithm built for part one gives us a good base for this part as well.
 We need to add the ability to sort the directional vectors in the right order.
 Again, I wanted to do this in a "pure" way, so I came up with a simple algorithm to compare these directly.
 First we classify each one into 4 directions, up, down, left and right, and the 4 sets of angles in between.
-I define these in the order the puzzle requires, which means I can rely on rust's derived ordering.
+I define these in the order the puzzle requires, which means I can rely on rust's derived ordering for ordering the classification itself.
 I added an extra one for zero, but I could also have just panicked if a zero vector was evaluated in this way.

+I then needed to order directional vectors in the diagonal categories.
+By scaling the vector so that one coordinate matches, the other can be compared directly, since we are looking at two points on the same line.
+To do this, I multiply each coordinate by the opposite coordinate in the other vector.
+We only do this once, but to illustrate why this works we can look at what the full vectors would be.
+If our vectors to be compared are (x0, y0) and (x1, y1), then we multiply the left vector by y1 to get (x0·y1, y0·y1), and we multiply the right vector by y0 to get (x1·y0, y1·y0).
+We can easily see that the y value for both these is the same, so comparing the resulting x coordinate alone gives us the same ordering.
+Better yet, this works for all four quadrants, since negative values invert the ordering and combine to cancel out in exactly the right way.

 It would be an easy trap to simply sort the asteroids based on their magnitude followed by the direction, but this is not correct.
 For example, some directions may have their first asteroid at a distance which evaluates to magnitude 1, and another may have the first with magnitude 2.
 Both of these should appear in the first rotation, so they should be treated the same.
 Instead, we collect the asteroids in each direction into a list, then use the index in that list as the first part of our search key.